luciferchase/luciferchase.github.io/_posts/2021-03-25-design-and-structure.md

 #### Initial Idea

-After deciding our theme, both of us one day met on skype (covid times :pensive:).
+After deciding our theme, both of us one day met on Skype (covid times :pensive:).
 I opened Whiteboard and quickly drew out whatever came to my mind.
 In retrospection this part was extremely important as it gave us a clear path to implement.

 ![initial-idea](/assets/Screenshots/brainstorm.jpg)